 4) Book Against the Grain

 Regardless of whether you book early or late, always consider off-peak cruise times to secure the best cruise prices.
 If possible, avoid Spring Break sailings.
 You’ll not only save money but will also save yourself sanity by avoiding hell-raising kids and drunk college-age partiers.
-Similarly it can be a wise call to avoid winter holiday sailings and summer sailings.
+Similarly, it can be a wise call to avoid winter holiday sailings and summer sailings.
 A simple rule of thumb is to book cruises when school is in session.

 Some great cruise bargains can often be found in early Fall, soon after kids go back to school.
-During this early Fall time frame, weather tends to be nice & warm in most cruise destinations throughout the world.
+During this early Fall time frame, the weather tends to be nice & warm in most cruise destinations throughout the world.
 But do beware that this time is still in the midst of the Atlantic hurricane season.

 Yet Fall makes a particularly great bet for those last-minute cruise deals we mentioned earlier.
 When booking last-minute, then you’ll know if there’s a hurricane threat at the time.

-Another good period to book a cheap cruise deal are the weeks in between Thanksgiving and mid-December, particularly for Florida and Caribbean sailings.
+Another good period to book a cheap cruise deal is the weeks in between Thanksgiving and mid-December, particularly for Florida and Caribbean sailings.
 During this time frame, there tends to be an influx of ships that have been recently repositioned to Florida, yet people tend to avoid traveling during those pre-holiday weeks.
-With more ships around in a time when cruise passengers are decreasing, this leads to an excess supply of empty cabins.
+With more ships around in a time when cruise passengers are decreasing, this leads to an excess supply of empty cruise cabins.
 And that’s always a great recipe for prices being slashed!

 5) Book a “Guaranteed Stateroom”